JupiterOne/sdk/template/README.md

     // add additional steps here
 ```

-Each of the files listed above contribute creating an
+Each of the files listed above contribute to creating an
 [integration configuration](https://github.com/JupiterOne/integration-sdk/blob/master/docs/development.md#the-integration-framework).

 Additional files can be placed under `src` and referenced from each of the